dolores1234/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 0
 ```
-The above calculations indicate there an 2304 missing (NA) values in steps and no missing (NA) values in date.

 The missing values in steps will be filled with the mean for the 5-minute interval.